For information on exhibition and sponsorship opportunities at RailsConf, contact Yvonne Romaine at firstname.lastname@example.org.

-He is author or co-author of five books: Common Lisp: The Language (Digital Press, first ed.
-1984, second...
+He is author or co-author of five books: Common...
 Read More.

 I’m the co-founder of OtherInbox.com, a Rails startup founded in 2007 and based in Austin, TX.
 I have used HTML5 techniques to build the OtherInbox mobile site, our SproutCore interface, and other mobile apps for iOS devices.

 Dekel Tankel leads Product Marketing for Cloud Foundry at VMware, focusing on the various developers communities including Spring, Ruby and Node.
 Dekel served as the Director of Product Management for Yahoo-Inc Cloud Computing group, leading Hadoop community efforts and Yahoo!
 Cloud Serving OSS offering.
 Dekel has more than 10 years of technical and business experience in the Cloud Computing, Application Server and software middleware market.
 Previously Dekel managed the technical business development for GigaSpaces Technologies Cloud group.
 Prior to that Dekel managed global customer support organizations and R&D teams.
 Mr. Tankel has In-depth relationship with many of the major players in the cloud computing space, focusing on PaaS and SaaS and is speaking at industry-leading events about technology and market trends.
 Dekel holds an...
 Read More.